Although Shelley Jones’ complaint is common, I’ve never heard it from someone like her.

 “Even when codesharing is disclosed, the question remains whether reasonable consumers are being misled,” says Daylian Cain, a Yale professor who has published several research articles on the effects of disclosure.

 Why offer minimal disclosure?

 It’s part ego, part greed, observers say.
 Codesharing airlines want you to believe they’re so big that they’re operating a flight, but more important, they want to reap the financial windfall from selling you a seat on an aircraft they have nothing to do with.

 Making matters worse, airlines are quietly removing many of the benefits of codesharing.
 For example, this summer the Oneworld Alliance dropped a policy requiring that partner airlines check passengers and their baggage through to their final destination on certain flights.
 Some codesharing airlines have also stripped reciprocal airline club memberships and reduced mileage benefits to frequent travelers.
 All the while, the big alliances effectively choked competition on some popular trans-Atlantic and trans-Pacific routes, critics say.

 “Airlines are raking in record profits and taking advantage of operational synergies that are driving their bottom line,” says Charles Leocha, chairman of Travelers United, a Washington advocacy group.

 Of course, airlines don’t see it that way.
-For starters, a codeshare alliance isn’t just granted to any airline.
+For starters, not just any airline is granted a codeshare alliance.
 A carrier must apply to the Department of Transportation (DOT) for permission.
 Codesharing is meant to be a win-win — to strengthen or expand an airline’s market presence and competitive ability but also to be “in the public interest,” according to the DOT.
 And all of the alliances have met that burden of proof.

 Or have they?